breanna13/letterboxd-randomiser/README.md

 4. Enter list name, spaces are written as dashes (-)
 5. Output as poster file

-Web application version of this coming soon, one hopes
+Web application version of this coming soon ☺︎

 <p>Credit to spacebruce for letterboxd access framework</p>